Google+

 The examples CRA give in Interpretation Bulletin IT-514 are farmers and contractors.
 The T4002 Guide uses hairdressers that work from their home but do not have an exclusive portion of the home set aside for the business ... as an example.

-I would have thought that if you were a virtual business (do business over the internet) you would fall in this category as you would not meet customers on your premises.
-However, Evelyn Jacks book Master Your Taxes says that "meeting clients can include phone or in-person meetings".
+If you are a virtual business (do business over the internet and through online meetings) you would fall in this category as you would not meet customers on your premises.

 If you are claiming under criteria one, Canadian tax expert Evelyn Jacks recommends you make and date a sketch of the business use area in relationship to the personal living space of the house.
 Keep it on file in the event of an audit to provide support documentation for your claim.